reserve-protocol/protocol/docs/developers.md

 ## RToken Lifecycle

-1. During SlowIssuance, `Main` transfers collateral tokens from the issuer's address to the `RToken`.
+1. During SlowIssuance, the `RToken` transfers collateral tokens from the issuer's address into itself.
-2. At the end of SlowIssuance, the `RToken` contract mints new RToken to the issuer and transfers the held collateral to `Main`.
-If `Main` has updated the basket since issuance began, then the collateral is instead returned to the user and no RToken is minted.
+2. At vesting time, the `RToken` contract mints new RToken to the issuer and transfers the held collateral to the `BackingManager`.
+If the `BasketHandler` has updated the basket since issuance began, then the collateral is instead returned to the user and no RToken is minted.
-3. During redemption, RToken is burnt from the redeemer's account and they are transferred collateral from `Main`.
+3. During redemption, RToken is burnt from the redeemer's account and they are transferred a prorata share of backing collateral from the `BackingManager`.

 # Kinds of Functions

+These kinds will be important to consider when reasoning about MEV in the future.

 ## Actions

+`@custom:action`

 The following are functions I'm thinking of as "actions":